Download the PHP package jurager/teams without Composer

 For AND functionality:

-To check the ability to perform an action on a specific model item, use the ability middleware:
+To check the ability to perform a specific action on a specific model item, use the ability middleware:

 as a request parameter or route parameter to allow the package to identify the model object.